CryoInTheCloud/CryoCloudWebsite/book/content/hub_best_practices.md

 ***

+The `shared` drive is a folder everyone can read files from and only admins can write to. `shared-public` everyone can read and write to.
+When deleting files, please be careful to leave other users' files intact in those directories.
+This means that while it is easy to share data, especially `shared-public` carries an inherent risk of losing the data if someone else accidentally deletes it.
+We do not recommend this folder for long term storage unless the files are copies or easily recreated.
+It is best suited for sharing files and then deleting those files as soon as your team is done using them.

+***

 Pip installs on your hub last only for that session
 * If multiple people use a missing package, let us know and we will add it to everyone's environment
 * Guidance for adding packages in [Contributing/Workflows](../contributing/workflow.md)